 Patriotic fervor varies across individuals, but most people feel some degree of love for their home country.

 Expressing a love of country is therefore one way to highlight your similarity to your native customers and should increase the tips they leave you.

-John Seiter and Robert Gass tested this possibility in

-a study conducted several months after the terrorist attacks of September 11, 2001.
-They had two waitresses in Utah place messages on their checks according to one of four conditions, and record the resulting tips.
-The four message conditions, which the waitresses determined randomly, were: (1) a no-message control, (2) a handwritten "Have a Nice Day" message accompanied by a smiley-face sticker, (3) a handwritten "God Bless America" message accompanied by an American flag sticker, and (4) a handwritten "United We Stand" message accompanied by an American flag sticker.
-Assignment to conditions was done just before delivering the check, so the waitresses were unaware of the study condition during most of their interactions with the dining parties.
+John Seiter and Robert Gass tested this possibility in a study conducted several months after the terrorist attacks of September 11, 2001.
+They had two waitresses in Utah place one of four messages on their checks and record the tips those customers left.
+The four messages, which the waitresses placed on checks randomly, were: (1) a no message control, (2) a hand written "Have a Nice Day" message accompanied by a smiley face sticker, (3) a hand written "God Bless America" message accompanied by an American flag sticker, and (4) a hand written "United We Stand" message accompanied by an American flag sticker.
+Assignment to conditions was done just before delivering the check, so the waitresses were blind to the study condition during the vast majority of their interactions with the dining parties.

-Customers in the "United We Stand" and "God Bless America" conditions left larger tips than those in the "Have a Nice Day" and control conditions.
-The amounts were 19.9 percent for "United We Stand," and 17.9 percent for "God Bless America," compared to 15.9 percent for "Have a Nice Day" and 15.5 for no message.
-Supporting the idea that patriotic messages increase tipping through their effects on perceived similarity is the fact that the "United We Stand" message had slightly (but not significantly) stronger effects than the "God Bless America" message, because the "United We Stand" message should have evoked greater feelings of unity or similarity.
+Customers in the "United We Stand" and "God Bless America" conditions left larger tips than those in the "Have a Nice Day" and control conditions - 19.9% and 17.9% of the bill vs. 15.9% and 15.5% of the bill respectively.
+Supporting the idea that patriotic messages increase tipping through their effects on perceived similarity is the fact that the "United We Stand" message had slightly (but not significantly) stronger effects than the "God Bless America" message, because the former message should have evoked greater feelings of unity/similarity.

-The effects of patriotic messages on tipping observed by Seiter and Gass were probably heightened by the wave of patriotic feelings following the 9/11 attacks.
+The effects of patriotic messages on tipping observed by Seiter and Gass were probably heightened by the wave of patriotic feelings following the attacks of September

+11, 2001.
 Nevertheless, they demonstrate the potential to turn patriotism into tips.
-Servers in less patriotic regions of the country may want to limit their use of this tactic to times of heightened national patriotism, such as times of war, terrorist attacks, national elections, or national holidays.
+Servers in less patriotic regions of the country may want to limit their use of this tactic to times of heightened national patriotism, such as times of war, terrorist attacks, national elections, and/or national holidays.
 However, servers in regions of the country where patriotism is particularly strong, like in many "Red States," should be able to increase their tips with patriotic messages all the time.
-In sum, evoking patriotic feelings in your patrons will encourage them to leave you more bills with pictures of patriots, such as Washington, Lincoln, Hamilton, and Jackson.
+In sum, you will get more Washingtons (\$1 bills), Lincolns (\$5 bills), Hamiltons (\$10 bills), and Jacksons (\$20 bills) if you write patriotic messages on your checks, so get out your pen and start writing.